Islington Central Library: Construction

 The library was designed by Henry T. Hare, who was also responsible for several other Carnegie libraries across Britain, including Islington's North Library and central libraries in Hammersmith (1905), Southend-on-Sea (1905) and Fulham (1908).
 Construction on the library started in 1906, with CP Roberts as builder.
 The foundation stone was laid by Alderman Henry Mills JP, Mayor of Islington, on 16 June 1906.

-This library, along with three others in Islington (South, Central and West) are Carnegie Libraries, libraries built in part with funding from Andrew Carnegie.
+This library, along with three others in Islington (South, North and West) are Carnegie Libraries, libraries built in part with funding from Andrew Carnegie.
 In the case of the Central Library, funding provided by Carnegie totaled £20,000.